atarkowska/atarkowska.github.io/index.md

 layout: default
 ---

-My name is Aleksandra and I am Technology Development Engineer, with a deep analytical mindset and over 15 years of technical expertise fostering innovation, and delivering high-quality products, through entire product development lifecycle.
+My name is Aleksandra and I am Technology Development Engineer and I specialise in helping individuals stay ahead of emerging skills gaps and succeed in a dynamic world.
+With deep analytical mindset and over a decade of technical expertise fostering innovation, I'm here to guide you through your journey into modern technology, supporting you every step of the way.
-Poses extensive experience in technical research, concept development, designing, prototyping, testing and launching products and processes.
-Skilled in leveraging structured data analysis, programming expertise, and rigorous system evaluations to enhance performance and compliance.
-Demonstrated strong analytical, problem-solving skills and recognised for consistently achieving project milestones in dynamic environment, ready to leverage unique skills to drive product development and innovation.